 The Sanwo beacon is a good starter beacon for those who want a barebones, yet highly customizable beacon kit.
 While it isn’t as feature-filled as the iBeacon offering, this device is cheaper and offers a battery than can be replaced.

 That all being said, there are some other manufacturers of beacons that offer a full-fledged experience for retailers.
-And given the fact that Facebook has joined in to create their own offering, most retailers should be able to find a beacon solution that will suit them best.
 All that being said, there is quite a lot more to talk about with regards to beacons, however, this article should provide you with the necessary information to start your search for beacon technology.

 More from Tech & Gadgets